The Founding Partners Meet

 Contract sign for the Argentina's office

 Renovations at the Argentina office Our gratitude in Argentina goes to Sadia (now BRF), the company that opened the door for us to develop our first project in the country.

 We were also proud to serve large local clients, such as FEMSA, Nokia, Cadbury and Arcos Dorados.

-A very important milestone for the Argentina Operation was the entry of Laura Gé in 2007 as a Managing Partner at Integration, and the local President of South American operations outside of Brazil.
+A very important milestone for the Argentina Operation was the entry of Laura Gé in 2007 as a Managing Partner at Integration, and President of the Southern Cone operations.

 In 2010, Integration was already drawing upon the experience of seven Managing Partners in three countries, making our dreams of internationalization and a real partnership come true.
 Laura Gé, Gerard Schoor and Paula Mercadante joined Andrea Aun, Carlos Lima, Gilberto Sarian and Hugo Ribeiro de Almeida on the company's leadership board.

 Next Came the Chile Office